Become a Member – It’s IMPORTANT.

 Understanding the Janus Case:

 Janus is Janus v.
 American Federation of State, County, and Municipal Employees, Council 31, 585 U.S. ____ (2018) [Hereinafter also “Janus”].
 Under prior Federal and California Law, no one was ever required to join a union.
 Yet, a union (such as the “SDHSA”) was entitled to fund its common union activities by collecting membership “dues” from “Members” (those who joined the Union) and by charging what were called “fair share service fees” or “agency fees” to Non-Members who directly benefited from the Union’s representation.
 (An example of person who paid a fair share fee was a UCSD Resident who did not join SDHSA but who still received annual pay raises and the annual Housing Stipend from UCSD because of the MOU negotiated by SDHSA.)
-These “fair share” fees were mandated under the law because it is deemed unfair for persons to take the benefits of the union’s representation while not contributing to funding the activities resulting in those benefits.
+These “fair share” fees were mandated under four decades of prior the law because it is deemed unfair for persons to take the benefits of the union’s representation while not contributing to funding the activities resulting in those benefits.
 Persons who took while not contributing were often referred to as “free riders.”
 See Abood v.
 Detroit Board of Education 431 U.S. 209 (1977) and Cal.
 Gov. Code § 3583.5.

 Ever since 1977, it has been the goal of anti-union interests to overturn the law.
 As a result, a number of conservative anti-union States enacted what are (facetiously) called “Right to Work” Laws.
 The clear intent of these actions is to hinder and de-fund unions so that they become ineffective and/or cease to operate.
 These anti-union forces were also able to stack the U.S. Supreme Court with enough votes to overturn the existing law.
 The end result was the Janus case which was handed down on June 27, 2018 and in short, ruled that “Fair Share Fees” were no longer allowed.
 In short – people were now allowed to be “free-riders.”